cristhiangrundmann/Albit/README.md

   `sudo apt install libapache2-mod-php`

   4. Configure server emulator's directory to the search engine interface folder.
-For more information about Apache's direcotory take a look at https://shorturl.at/djAKP
+For more information about Apache's direcotory take a look [here](https://askubuntu.com/questions/337874/change-apache-document-root-folder-to-secondary-hard-drive)

   5. Keep the server running on background while accessing the page